l0rdFalco/git-prac-1/prac_1.md

 ## stashing

 this is a way to create a snapshot of non-staged changes.
 It saves all changes in a temp location so that the user can perform other tasks e.g switching to other branchesm reverting etc.

+By default it only works on _modified tracked files_.
+It will not stash changes in files that have never been added to the staging area

 The changes can be reapplied later